thi-ng/umbrella/packages/heaps/README.md

 ## About

-Various heap implementations for arbitrary values and with customizable ordering
+Various heap implementations for arbitrary values and with customizable ordering.

 Type agnostic Heap and Priority Queue implementations with customizable ordering and fanout / tree arity (in case of `DHeap`) and largely unified API: